jon-adams/optimus-prime/README.md

 * ✓ yeoman template
 * ✓ update libraries but stick to default .Net framework level for the ease of the consumer
-* setup coverage tool and script to run it
+* ✓ setup coverage tool and script to run it
-* tdd test setup
+* ✓ TDD test setup
-* implement basic/brute force prime number
+* ✓ implement basic/brute force prime number
 * throw in faster Sieve of Eratosthenes implementation?